UCLA-SEAL/HeteroGen/2-test-generation/readme.md

 ```bash
 ./heterogen-fuzz good-seeds/ good-outputs/ 1000 ../test-program/a.out
 ```
 You can find the generated test inputs in `good-outputs` folder.
-The generated inputs will be used to check behavior preservation in the iterative code edit process.
+The generated inputs will be used to check behavior preservation in the automated code edit process.
+This step generates the results presented in Table 4.
+Please note that fuzzing is a random test generation process; thus, the results vary significantly across different runs.